-Once you have completed the Engineering Intermediate Year and successfully applied for entry into Software Engineering, you will study that discipline within the three professional years.
+Once you have completed the first year and successfully applied for entry into Software Engineering, you will study that discipline within the next three years.

-In all three professional years students will take foundational and advanced courses in core Computer Science and Software Engineering topics, such as databases, operating systems human-computer interaction, web-based systems, and software design and testing.
+In all three years students will take foundational and advanced courses in core Computer Science and Software Engineering topics, such as databases, operating systems human-computer interaction, web-based systems, and software design and testing.
 Courses use a mixture of lectures, lab work, and practical projects.

-An important feature of studying Software Engineering at UC is the projects, one for each professional year.
+An important feature of studying Software Engineering at UC is the projects, one for each year.
 The projects enable students to work in teams and use the latest software technologies to develop and implement creative solutions to complex problems.

-- The project in the First Professional Year focuses on teamwork and gaining experience with contemporary software engineering tools for testing, or configuration and build management.
+- The project in the second year focuses on teamwork and gaining experience with contemporary software engineering tools for testing, or configuration and build management.

-- The Second Professional Year project is a whole-year project with a focus on teamwork and interaction with customers and other stakeholders.
+- The third-year project is a whole-year project with a focus on teamwork and interaction with customers and other stakeholders.

-- The final-year project in the Third Professional Year is a capstone project in which students apply all of their software engineering skills.
+- The final-year project is a capstone project in which students apply all of their software engineering skills.